and Head of CDPQ Global

 In addition to a Bachelor of Laws from Université de Montréal, Mr. Blanchard holds an LLM in Public International Law from the London School of Economics and Political Science.
 He also holds a Master’s in Public Administration and a Master’s in International Affairs, both from the School of International and Public Affairs at Columbia University.
 He was called to the Québec Bar in 1992.

-Very active in the community, Marc-André Blanchard was a member of the World Economic Forum’s Global Future Council on Development Finance in 2019–2020.
+Very active in the community, Marc-André Blanchard has been a member of the World Economic Forum’s Global Future Council on Development Finance since 2019.
 He also sat on the Boards of Directors of the Conference Board of Canada and the Chamber of Commerce of Metropolitan Montreal.
 His philanthropic activities include serving as a Director of the WoodGreen Foundation and the Heart and Stroke Foundation of Canada, as well as chairing the Board of the Institute for Research in Immunology and Cancer at Université de Montréal.

 In 2016, Canadian Business ranked him one of Canada’s most powerful business leaders.
 In 2013, Canadian Lawyer ranked him among the 25 most influential lawyers in the country, and Catalyst Canada awarded him the CEO Recognition Award for his leadership on gender diversity.
 In 2016, he received the Avocat émérite award from the Barreau du Québec.